ipfs/newsletter/README.md

   - The IPFS Tinyletter, using `md2html` npm package to generate HTML
   - Twitter: post the blog link after it is merged and published.

-If you need a core contributor to do this, get in touch with [@RichardLitt](//github.com/RichardLitt).

 ### Styleguide & Suggestions

 - Use people's GitHub handles and not their real names.
 Example: @RichardLitt, and not "Richard Littauer".